 Should custody always be switched to the lower-earning parent?

 It should be genuine.
-College financial aid administrators have more experience sniffing out fraud that parents do gaming the system.
+College financial aid administrators have more experience sniffing out fraud than parents do gaming the system.
 It’s best if the child’s high school is in the same district as the custodial parent’s home address in addition to having court documents supporting the change in custody.
+These documents may include a divorce decree, separation agreement, utility bills, or apartment rental agreements.
 Otherwise, the college financial aid administrators will suspect that the change of custody is a sham.

 Can’t parents just work it out between them in a friendly agreement so the lesser earning custodial parent gets their child support or alimony under the table, off the books?